LouisBoudolf/Profile/index.md

   - Incarcerated Since 2010
   - Inmate Release Date 2036
-  - Incarcerated For robbery and assault
+  - Incarcerated For Robbery and Assault